SebCortes/CloudPost/README.md

 ### CI / CD

-This is a simple CI/CD pipeline using GitHub Actions to build and push Docker images to AWS ECR, and then deploy the application to AWS Fargate.
-The pipeline is triggered on every push to the main branch, and includes stages for building the Docker image, testing it, pushing it to ECR which then triggers a deployment to Fargate using AWS CodeDeploy.
+This is a simple CI/CD pipeline using GitHub Actions to build and push Docker images to AWS ECR, which are then used by ECS Fargate to pull the latest images and deploy the application.
+The pipeline is triggered on every push to the main branch, and includes stages for building, testing, and deploying the application.

 ```mermaid
 architecture-beta